Online Camp Directories

-- Cost: $375.00 per person.
-This includes motel style accommodations, food, and all activities.
+Cost: Contact Lift Disability.
+Cost includes motel style accommodations, food, and all activities.
 A limited number of partial scholarships are offered depending upon available funds.
 Lift encourages families to reach out to at least two additional funding sources.

 Camps for Children with All Kinds of Special Needs

 Life-changing opportunities to people with special needs in a Christian camp setting